Lavan696/Titanic-Survival-Prediction/README.md

 - **OOB Score Plot** – Out-of-Bag score of the Random Forest model

 ---
+##  Model Saving

+The final trained model was saved using **Joblib** for efficient loading and deployment.
+This allows reusing the trained model without retraining every time:

+---
 ##  Future Improvements
 - Experiment with other ensemble methods like **XGBoost** or **Gradient Boosting**
 ---